Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

-To estimate $\bfphi$, we adopt an empirical Bayesian approach which maximizes the integrated posterior $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$, since empirical Bayes approaches provide faster computational results when run in personal computers compared to the fully Bayesian ones which often require Markov chain Monte Carlo methods.
-As direct maximization of $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$ is impossible due to the intractable form of $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$, we introduce a Monte Carlo expectation-maximization algorithm to tackle this challenge.
-The detailed development is given in Section~\ref{sec: MCEM} of the Supplementary Material.
+To estimate $\bfphi$, we adopt an empirical Bayesian approach which maximizes the integrated posterior $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$, since empirical Bayes approaches provide faster computational results compared to the fully Bayesian ones which often require Markov chain Monte Carlo methods.
+As direct maximization of $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$ is impossible due to the intractable form of $\pi(\bfphi\mid \tilde{\bfy}^{\mathscr{D}})$, we introduce a Monte Carlo expectation-maximization (MCEM) algorithm \citep{Wei1990, Dempster1977} to tackle this challenge.
+The MCEM algorithm consists of two important steps: in E-step, the $Q$-function is defined as a function of certain conditional expectation that is approximated by Monte Carlo methods; in M-step, maximization of this function is performed with respect to the unknown parameters; for detailed development of this MCEM algorithm; see Algorithm~\ref{alg: MCEM in mult} of the Supplementary Material.